 The two other issues mentioned by Marinova & Jogee have been addressed in this study, and partly also by Laurikainen & Salo (2002).
-We found that our Q_g -method is not overly sensitive to image resolution: the local OSUBSGS galaxies observed with the pixel size of 0."44 can be degraded by a factor of 8, and we still obtain an indistinguishable average bar strength.
-It seems that the method can be applied within a 10% accuracy, as long as the total bar length is at least about 8 pixels.
-As a measure of comparison, we note that Jogee et al. (2004) find bars in their GEMS survey with a semi-major axis length of 0."15 - 2."2.
-The ACS has 0."05 pixels, so these bars have total lengths ranging from 6 - 88 pixels.
-Therefore we conclude that the Q_g -method would give a reliable estimate of the bar strength for most of those galaxies.
-As stated above, for a bar length of 8 pixels we find an average error of 10%, and this decreases to a mere 1% when the bar length is at least 40 pixels.
+We found that our Q_g method is not overly sensitive to image resolution: the local OSUBSGS galaxies observed with the pixel size of 0'.44 can be degraded by a factor of 8, and we still obtain an indistinguishable average bar strength.
+It seems that the method can be applied within a 10 per cent accuracy, as long as the total bar length is at least about 8 pixels.
+As a measure of comparison, we note that Jogee et al. (2004) found bars in their GEMS survey with a semimajor axis length of 0'.15-2".2.
+The ACS has 0'.05 pixels, so these bars have total lengths ranging from 6 to 88 pixels.
+Therefore, we conclude that the $Q{\rm g}$ method would give a reliable estimate of the bar strength for most of those galaxies.
+As stated above, for a bar length of 8 pixels we find an average error of 10 per cent, and this decreases to a mere 1 per cent when the bar length is at least 40 pixels.